koustuvsinha/koustuvsinha.github.io/content/post/emacs_research_workflow/index.md

 * Inbox
 ```

 These are basically headings to file `TODO` items.
 I keep track of a paper to read using the Org `TODO` modes.
 For any new paper which I'm reading through Elfeed, I hit `SPC n e` to extract the bibtex and save the pdf in the centralized pdf directory.
 Now, I would want to file this paper automatically under `* Inbox` header as a `TODO` entry.
-To do that, I modify the above function to read `papers.org`, go to the last element of the page (which points to the latest filed paper in `* Inbox`), and add a new entry with Org-ref citation.
+To do that, we can modify the above function to read `papers.org`, go to the last element of the page (which points to the latest filed paper in `* Inbox`), and add a new entry with Org-ref citation.

 ```elisp
 (defun my/elfeed-entry-to-arxiv ()